feffe17/db-university/query.md

  WHERE `name` = "federico"
  AND `surname` = "di murro"
  LIMIT 0, 1000	1 row(s) returned	0.000 sec / 0.000 sec
-0	54	15:39:24	DROP *
- FROM `students`
- WHERE `name` = "federico"
- AND `surname` = "di murro"	Error Code: 1064.
-You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '*
- FROM `students`
- WHERE `name` = "federico"
- AND `surname` = "di murro"' at line 1	0.000 sec
 3	55	15:40:22	DELETE FROM `students`
  WHERE `name` = "federico"
  AND `surname` = "di murro"	1 row(s) affected	0.032 sec